 Private driving instruction is also available on a per hour basis.
 Please call for rate information.

 Twenty five hours of in classroom — studying the rules of the road, vehicle control techniques, safety systems, emergency accident avoidance and a host of other driver related topics.

 We also include guest speakers.( Subject to availablity)

 Mr. Alex Poole, was involved in a very serious collision and has been in a wheel chair for most of his adult life.
 His presentation is very powerful, and shows the reality that can result from impaired, distracted or unsafe driving habits .We also try to have a police officer or EMT give a presentation and provide some first hand knowledge on the situations that can result from unsafe driving.

 (2) In car training.

 The next phase of the Safe Drivers P.E.I. program, is made up of driving time behind the wheel with the instructor as well as practice time at home with an experienced driver.

 The minimum driving time with an instructor, is ten hours of training behind the wheel and six hours of observing other students.
 This time is completed over several months. ( Normally about seven sessions.)

 During these sessions, the student will be challenged with driving situations such as merging, lane changing, intersection navigation, and of course, parking.

 Students are given instruction to help them become more comfortable in daily traffic environments.
-The “at home” driving is recommended to be a minimum of 50 hours.
-The more experience a new driver has with their co-pilot, the better equipped they will be to drive safely when they get their class 5 drivers licence.
+The “at home” driving is to be a minimum of 50 hours.
+The more experience a new driver has with their co-pilot, the better equipped they will be to pass their drivers test, and to drive safely when they receive their class 5 drivers licence.